LUAC-codestudio/LUtrade-MERN/README.md

-# LUtrade-MERN
+# lutrade-backend
-An E-commerce App developed on MongoDB, ExpressJs , REACT and Nodejs
+Built on NodeJs, MongoDB and Express